NoahSmith13579/Gig-app/README.md

 # Gig App v2

-This app is written using React and Typescript.
+This app is written using the MERN stack and Typescript.

 ## Purpose